osism/documentation/source/test/infrastructure.rst

 * http://galeracluster.com/documentation-webpages/monitoringthecluster.html

-Login to the mariadb databaserver (run ``docker exec -it mariadb mysql -u root -p`` on one of the database nodes or use phpMyAdmin running on the manager node on port ``8110``) and run the following query.
+Login to the mariadb server (run ``docker exec -it mariadb mysql -u root -p`` on one of the database nodes or use phpMyAdmin running on the manager node on port ``8110``) and run the following query.